ZhaoqiangCn/BlogHugoLoveit/content/post/dynamics-365-how-to-restore-live-data-to-dev.md

 featured_image: ""
 featured_image_preview: ""

-comment: true
+toc:
-toc: true
+  enable: true
+  auto: false
+code:
-auto_collapse_toc: true
+  copy: true
-math: false
+math:
+  enable: true
+mapbox:
+  accessToken: ""
+share:
+  enable: true
+comment:
+  enable: true
 ---

 This blog post is for my notes, you can find more details on Microsoft link.
 There are some extra steps in the Microsoft link, which I never used.
 I usually follow only these steps and it works for me.
 So Instead I need to search on Microsoft link.
 I wrote this post for my future use.
 Step 1: You have to restore production database to UAT and then from uat to export it to Asset library Step 2: Download Backpac file in specific location Step 3: Open Command prompt with run as administrator for locally hosted VM and go to following location